Sleep apnea is a common but potentially dangerous condition, characterized by repeated interruptions to your breathing while you sleep.

 How Can I Tell If I Need Treatment For Sleep Apnea?

-If you suspect you are struggling with sleep apnea, schedule a consultation with Dr. Takacs at the TMJ And Sleep Dentistry Center of Kentucky by calling 859-251-5115.
+If you suspect you are struggling with sleep apnea, schedule a consultation with Dr. Takacs at Sleep Better Lexington by calling 859-251-5115.
 We’ll have you fill out a free questionnaire, and if it looks sleep apnea is keeping you from a restful night’s sleep, we’ll refer you to a trusted sleep clinic we partner with.

 You may go in for a sleep test, where technicians collect data on things like oxygen levels, heart rate, and snoring while you sleep.
 Sometimes, these tests can be conducted at home.
 The sleep center will give you an official diagnosis and provide you with information about its severity.